roboflow/inference/docs/index.md

   result = model.segment_image("https://media.roboflow.com/inference/soccer.jpg")
   ```

-- [YOLO-World](/foundation/yolo_world) - an almost real-time zero-shot detector that enables the detection of any objects without any training.
+- <a href="/foundation/yolo_world">YOLO-World</a> - an almost real-time zero-shot detector that enables the detection of any objects without any training.

   ```python
   from inference.models import YOLOWorld